43z708/abacus-validator/README.md

 ### 2. Set up resources for each chain in AWS

-You will need to enter the variables in the .env file you just created above, so set up the AWS resources for each chain.(Make sure your current directory is avacus-validator.)
+Configure the AWS resources for each chain (make sure the directory is avacus-validator).
+Create an IAM User to use the service Cloudformation to create the resources at once, as just described in the configuration above.

-#### 1. First, create an IAM User to access AWS with aws-cli.
+#### 1. Create an IAM User to use AWS Cloudformation with aws-cli.

 1. **Access to IAM**
    ![IAM](https://user-images.githubusercontent.com/52235419/188061153-5ba1bd8e-f3e7-4ec2-9f1c-6461f28a73ce.png)